tqdv/uweh/README.md

   ```
 - Make sure that filesize limits in php.ini (`upload_max_filesize`), and your webserver (`client_max_body_size` for nginx, `LimitRequestBody` for Apache) are larger than `UWEH_MAX_FILESIZE`.
 - Open `status.php` in your browser and check that everything is in order.
 Then delete or rename it for security.
-- Optional: Create a virtual filesystem and mount it at `/public/files` to limit disk usage (cf. [AskUbuntu question](https://askubuntu.com/questions/841282/how-to-set-a-file-size-limit-for-a-directory))
 - Customization
   - Customize the About page, especially the contact email.
   - Customize the html title in both `index.php` and `about.php`.